developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: Learn More
 comingsoon-heading: MDNA Features Coming Soon
 comingsoon:
  - image-location: left
-   anchor_id: touch-mode
-   title: New Touch Mode Panel Quickly Adapts to Change
-   subtitle: Implemented in Zebra MX 10.3 - Device update available Jan.
-2021
-   description: Long-pressing the power key on supported Zebra devices will soon provide quick access to Touch Mode settings, a new settings panel that allows users to switch touch modes and quickly adapt to changes in the computing environment.
-   url: /mx/touchmgr
-   video: kRHkg0JGj_Q
-   video_type: youtube
-   button_text: About TouchMgr
- - image-location: right
-   anchor_id: update-app
-   title: Select Which Apps to Update Without Blocking All
-   subtitle: Implemented in Zebra MX 10.3 - Device update available Jan.
-2021
-   description: The ability for apps to self-update has helped bring mobile computing devices to the forefront of the productive enterprise.
-New features coming in Zebra's App Manager utility, part of MX, let administrators decide which apps on a device can update and which should stay the same until explicitly allowed to update.
-   url: /mx/appmgr/
-   video: t7J8e2rVcMM
-   video_type: youtube
-   button_text: About AppMgr
- - image-location: left
    anchor_id: specific-barcodes
    title: Read Only Specific Barcodes from MultiBarcode Form, Ignore Others